 The District's budget process begins with its Strategic Planning meeting, typically held in May of the preceding year.
 The Board adopted the current Strategic Plan in August 2023.
-Using the 10-year financial model, the Administrative Services department prepares the District's revenue budget, with the input of department managers and supervisors throughout CHWD.
-The Engineering and Operations departments review the 30-year capital improvement plan, and short-term needs to produce the annual capital budget.
+Using the 10-year financial model, Administrative the Services department District's prepares the revenue budget, with the input of department managers and supervisors throughout CHWD.
+The